 As the city expanded from its roots around Fort Dearborn (today at Michigan Avenue and Wacker Drive) Jones sold off patches of his property to developers.
-Though this could have made him Chicago's first real estate mogul, he remained a farmer and needed to make sure his cows has a place to graze.
+Though this could have made him Chicago's first real estate mogul, he remained a farmer and needed to make sure his cows have a place to graze.

 In 1844 Jones sold the southern half of his property to Royal Barnes.
 However, Barnes got only an 80-foot-wide lot.
 Jones retaining title to a small strip of his land at the west end.
 The contract included an easement for cattle to pass from his farmstead to a pasture land just to the south, where the Board of Trade now stands.

 Two years after the Barnes sale, Jones sold the northern half of his original property to Abner Henderson.
-Written into the property deed was a provision that Henderson would have access to Monroe Street via that 10 foot wide corridor west of the Barnes land to be used to take his cows from stable to pasture.
+Written into the property deed was a provision that Henderson would have access to Monroe Street via that 10-foot wide corridor west of the Barnes land to be used to take his cows from stable to pasture.

 Decades passed.
 In 1927 the owners of the old Barnes property were ready to erect a 22-story office building at Monroe and Clark.
 By then they’d acquired title to the 10-foot-corridor.
-But the owners of the Henderson plot to the north still had that right-of-way guarantee, and refused to surrender it.
+But the owners of the Henderson plot to the north still had that right-of-way guarantee and refused to surrender it.